Elyssiah98/Lyssis-Designs/src/Pages/Blog/Posts/Printmaking/Printmaking-Techniques/Making-Paper.md

 </div>

 > ### Notes:
 > For some types of paper, especially those made of fibres that don’t naturally bond well, a substance called sizing can be added to the pulp.
 This helps the fibres join together and improves the paper’s structure.
-In this project, sizing did not need to be added because most of the scraps used were from printmaking paper, which already contains sizing.
+In this project, sizing was not required as most of the scraps used were from printmaking paper.
+Sizing refers to a substance added during the paper manufacturing process.